PainDiffusion: Learning to Express Pain: INTRODUCTION

+A major challenge in incorporating facial pain expressions into RPSs is the high-dimensional, nonlinear mapping between pain stimuli and facial responses.
+Pain expressions are inherently probabilistic and modulated by inter-individual factors such as demographic attributes, baseline expressivity, emotional state, and pain type.
+Traditional heuristic or rule-based systems fail to generalize across such complexity, as they rely on static, predefined mappings that do not capture the stochastic nature of facial responses \cite{moosaei_using_2017, moosaei_naturalistic_2014, lee2021care}.

+We hypothesize that leveraging a naturalistic, non-acted pain dataset can better model the variability and uncertainty inherent in pain expressions.
+Recent advancements in deep generative models, including diffusion models, variational autoencoders (VAEs), offer a principled approach for learning the latent structure of facial pain expressions.
+By conditioning generative models on multimodal pain-related signals (e.g., physiological markers, stimulus properties, and affective states), we can develop a data-driven system that synthesizes realistic facial expressions in response to dynamic pain stimuli.
+This approach bypasses the limitations of manually designed animation heuristics, instead enabling adaptive, personalized facial expression generation that aligns with real-world pain perception dynamics.

-In this work, our contribution is threefold.
-First, we propose PainDiffusion, a model designed to generate pain facial expressions that can handle arbitrary-length predictions, making it suitable for robotic applications.
-Second, we incorporate intrinsic characteristics, such as expressiveness and emotion, allowing for a more controllable generation tailored to diverse use cases.
-Third, we introduce a new set of baselines and metrics to effectively evaluate the quality and accuracy of pain expressions generated by our model.
+In this work, we focus on synthesizing facial reactions based on embodiment signals.
+We exclusively use the BioVid HeatPain Database \cite{walter_biovid_2013}, which is the only dataset that includes direct recordings of stimuli, physiological signals, and naturalistic facial reactions.
+This restricts our ability to generalize across diverse patient populations and cultural backgrounds.
+Due to limited resources, we can currently only deploy the model on virtual avatars, reserving real-world deployment for future work.
+Our contributions are threefold: (1) We introduce PainDiffusion, a model designed to generate pain-related facial expressions with arbitrary-length predictions, making it suitable for robotic applications.
+It incorporates intrinsic characteristics such as expressiveness and emotion, allowing for more controllable and personalized generation.
+(2) We propose a new set of baselines and metrics to effectively evaluate the quality and accuracy of pain expressions generated by our model.
+(3) Finally, we integrate PainDiffusion with a robotic elbow and have rehabilitation clinicians assess the pain reactions to their actions.